|

 stood up and looked at the door.

-took HOURS to get here.
-They handcuffed us all in.
-Still don't get why
+“It took HOURS to get here.
+They handcuffed us all.
+I still don’t

-"Well, if this is Pocht's family mansion, it's 190 kilometres from
+“Well, if this is Pocht’s family mansion, it's one hundred

+asked.
 He winked at his friends.
-"Remind me to tell you lot about the time
+“Remind me to tell you lot about

-I fought the leader of an invasion fleet hell bent on conquering Earth
+the time I fought the leader of an invasion fleet hell bent on conquering

-in a pair of borrowed pyjamas."
-He looked at the door again.
-And
+Earth in a pair of borrowed pyjamas.”
+He looked at the door again

 "Even you can't open it, can you?"
 Wyn said.

-unconscious for three days afterwards.
-Totally wiped me out.
-But I was
+was unconscious for three days afterwards.
+It totally wiped me out.
+But

-only 150 then.
-And I've been unconscious twice today already.
-So I MIGHT
+I was only a hundred and fifty then.
+And I’ve been unconscious twice

 top monastery and meditated for days on end without even getting pins